Dennis' 7 Dees logo

 • Lady Fern (Athyrium filix-femina): 3–6 inches; herbaceous; erect frond of light to dark green lance-shaped fronds; moist, well-drained soil; shade to part-sun (prefers shade); PPL

-Groundcovers
+PNW Native Groundcovers

 • Bunchberry (Cornus canadensis): 6 inches, semi-evergreen to evergreen, deeply veined, medium-green, roundish to oval foliage, white flowers in late spring through summer give way to orange-red berries that are a beloved bird treat!
 PPL

-• Inside Out Flower (Vancouveria hexandra): 12 inches, green foliage resembles duck feet, late spring into early summer nodding stems hold white, shooting star-like flowers that have bent back petals, shade to part sun and fertile, well-drained, moist soil; PPL
+• Inside-Out Flower (Vancouveria hexandra): 12 inches, green foliage resembles duck feet, late spring into early summer nodding stems hold white, shooting star-like flowers that have bent back petals, shade to part sun and fertile, well-drained, moist soil; PPL

 • Beach or Coastal Strawberry (Fragaria chiloensis): 4 inches, evergreen, glossy foliage is dark green above and silvery underneath, white flowers in spring, small edible red fruit in summer, sunny site with regular water